 It was a nice walk from the corner store to the cemetery I had marked on my map, it was so alien to see grass that was still green this time of year, and the sun beat down through the thick humid air.
 I reminded myself to not get used to the length of the days down in the lower forty-eight, it would just make me miss the sun that much more when I got home.
 Walking through what felt like ancient relics dedicated to days of luxury, I noticed many of the tombs I was passing by were in various states of decay.
 The lavish stonework had gone through years of disrepair and had been devastated by vandals in some places, but there was still a certain beauty to it.
 Moss grew heavy on the older monuments to the dead as if the tragically forgotten were being reclaimed by the earth.
 I found the tomb when I stumbled upon it, quite literally, my foot had caught on a rough edge that stuck out just-so underneath the bedraggled grass that lined the trodden pathway.

 The tomb adjacent to the one I had been searching for had enough of an overhang to cast some shade—I settled myself down on the grass and leaned back lazily, sweat beaded down the side of my face.
-I had just realized how much I had been moving around when she finally let out the breath I had unwittingly been holding.
+I had just realized how much I had been moving around when I finally let out the breath I had unwittingly been holding.
 The vèvè graffiti had been covered up since the picture I had, had been taken.
 The blotchy, mismatched paint stared back at me tauntingly—why had it been covered up when the rest of the cemetery was in such disarray.
 I pondered the thought for a while, even though I already had my suspicions—I had no authority to jump to conclusions, but I had a gut feeling that there was someone higher up involved with keeping it all under the radar.

 The shadows grew longer and longer as the day drew to a close, the rhythmic chirp of the crickets as they began to sing caught my ears, but I still felt the sun left me too exposed to be comfortable with leaving an offering out in the open.
 My paranoia often worked in my favor, so I couldn’t help but listen to the agonizing anxious conspiracies that often traipsed lackadaisically through my mind.
 The sun seemed to be taking its sweet time and in my restlessness, I got my notebook out to study and scribbled down the address I had been given at the voodoo shop.
 Another thirty minutes would go by before I finally opened the bags I had been hauling around.